jondwaite/jondwaite.github.io/content/post/2017-11-25-vcloud-director-extender-part-5-stretch-networking-l2vpn.md

   <br style="clear: both" />
 </div>

-In the tenant vCloud Director portal you can also see the status of the tunnel under &#8216;Statistics&#8217; and &#8216;L2 VPN&#8217; within the edge gateway interface:
+In the tenant vCloud Director portal you can also see the status of the tunnel under 'Statistics' and 'L2 VPN' within the edge gateway interface:

 <div id='gallery-65' class='gallery galleryid-399 gallery-columns-1 gallery-size-large'>
   <dl class='gallery-item'>